Tinkerforge/warp-charger/README.rst

 Libraries used by the firmware:

 - `tfjson`_ - SAX style JSON serializer and deserializer
-- `tfmodbustcp`_ - Modbus TCP server and client implementation
+- `tfnetwork`_ - Modbus TCP server and client implementation
 - `tfocpp`_ - OCPP 1.6 implementation
 - `tftools`_ - Miscellaneous tools and helpers